 Trawling through your entire code base to find every scrap of incompatible custom ABAP code can feel like an overwhelming task – and we’re not going to lie, it’s a time-intensive job.

-Turning on the Usage Procedure Logging (UPL) feature in your active environment can identify code that isn’t actually used by your systems and can therefore be deleted.
+Turning on Usage Procedure Logging (UPL) in your productive environment can identify code that isn’t actually used by your systems and can therefore be marked as decomissioning candidate.
 This can result in a large reduction to the length and cost of your HANA-readiness project.

 How Much Effort is Required to Adjust Incompatible ABAP Code?

-There's no hiding the fact that this is an involved task.
-Almost every HANA-readiness project we've been a part of has required fixes for tens of thousands of incompatible code instances.
-Usually, it's a case of months, or even years, rather than weeks.
+Without the right tools, this is a daunting task.
+Almost every HANA-readiness project we’ve been a part of has required fixes for tens of thousands of incompatible code instances.
+Without the right software and approach, it’s a case of months, or even years, rather than weeks.
+Add unnecessary internal testing resources to this, and you get the picture.

-How Much Time is Needed to Manage a HANA-Readiness Project?
+How Much Time is Needed to Manage a HANA-Readiness Project, If You Do it it Yourself?

 Staying on top of your HANA-readiness project can feel like a full-time job in itself.
-Just keeping track of which code items have been fixed, which are currently being worked on, and which are still unresolved isn't easy when there are tens of thousands of issues that need to be adapted.
+Just keeping track of which code items have been fixed, which are currently being worked on, and which are still unresolved isn’t easy when there are tens of thousands of issues of varying complexity and importance that need to be evaluated or fixed.
+And some will be false positives, so that should be vetted out too, so you don’t have to test code that didn’t have to be changed.

 In addition to this, you’ll need to find time to prioritize critical bugs, assign tasks to your HANA-readiness team, keep an eye on how far through sprints they are and ensure all fixes comply with best-practice.

-And unless you want to pile extra work onto everyone's plate, you'll need to find a way of monitoring any new code that's written to guarantee it's free from incompatibility issues.
+And unless you want to pile extra work onto everyone’s plate, you’ll need to find a way of monitoring any new code that’s written during the process to guarantee it’s free from incompatibility issues.

-Click here to find out more about how Gekkobrain makes it easy to gain the insights needed for more informed discussions about your HANA-readiness project or click below to learn more about cleaning up your ABAP code for SAP HANA.
+Click here to find out more about how Gekkobrain makes it easy to gain the insights needed for more informed discussions about your HANA-readiness project.